jerremyng/asl-filter/README.md

 python deploy_filter.py
 ```

-4. Select virtual camera from your teleconference app (zoom,skype,discord)
+4. Then simply select the virtual camera from your video-calling app (zoom,skype,discord)